zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-google.md

 Lust is real, lust is real, lust is real, futile lust is real.
 In fact, the degraded lust to the real.
 Midu raga to the real ones, the soothing raga We came to the truth.
 We arrived, we arrived, that is.
-If "peace" is peace in one sense, it is nirvana, which is peace itself Is it a appeasement of all those editions, an expulsion of all degrees?
+If "peace" is peace in one sense, it is Nibbana, which is peace itself Is it a appeasement of all those editions, an expulsion of all degrees?
-Trishnakshya is the Viraganam, the inhibited Nirvana.
+Trishnakshya is the Viraganam, the inhibited Nibbana.
 This is the Blessed One Preached by.
-'This Nirvana is holy, this Nirvana is ancient, viz Whether it is a conciliation of all those editions, or an abrogation of all subdivisions, The restrained nirvana, which is called thirsty viraga, is again in some other way Those Dhammas are for the sake of peace, for the sake of peace, for the sake of peace Exists for realization.
+'This Nibbana is holy, this Nibbana is ancient, viz Whether it is a conciliation of all those editions, or an abrogation of all subdivisions, The restrained Nibbana, which is called thirsty viraga, is again in some other way Those Dhammas are for the sake of peace, for the sake of peace, for the sake of peace Exists for realization.
 How is that?
 The four Satipatthnas are a combination of the four The four main elements are the five limbs, the five senses, the five forces, the sapta bodhisattvas, the Aryans.
 The Eightfold Path is also known as the Shanti Padayo.
-Shantipadaya security word, Abhayapadaya, Achchayuthapadaya, Amrutapadaya Nirvana Padaya, say, preach, Please enforce.
+Shantipadaya security word, Abhayapadaya, Achchayuthapadaya, Amrutapadaya Nibbana Padaya, say, preach, Please enforce.
 Please keep it open.
 Please share. ”All-seeing eyes True "means" all-seeing "is omniscience.
 Blessed Buddha God's eyes and birth were not born before but at the same time.
 Therefore The Buddha himself has eyes that see everything.

 [APZ 65.3] (# apz65.3) # apz65.3 .ref .apz} "Preach this I don't know
-What is not known in "Manavi" is the immortal Nirvana Nirvana.
+What is not known in "Manavi" is the immortal Nibbana Nibbana.
 "Bhagavat" is the word of honor.
 (Applied in Great Reference (7-2) 1 Should.)
 Is a proven imposition.
 This is Bhagavat.
 "Kamayo" is a proverb As two parts of lust.
 That is, materialism and depravity.
 (Great Niddasa (1) 1 (ii) 2--3 should be applied.)
 The Blessed One is materialistic